maptiler/manual/usage.rst

  *If you experience issues with the visual quality of generated tiles with quantization involved try to set -quant_speed to lower values.*

-`-quant_colors`
- The number of colors in the PNG palette.
-Number between 1 and 256.
-Default is 256.

 `-webp_quality`
  The quality of WebP compression.
 Number between 1 and 100.
 Default is 90.
 Level 100 means lossless compression.